text-machine-lab/uml_nlp_class_2020/jupyter_quick_reference.md

 - Comment: `Ctrl+/`
 - Indent/dedent: `Ctrl+]`/ `Ctrl+[`
 - Delete the whole line: `Ctrl+D`
+- To hide the output of the cell, double-click on it

 For the full documentation please refer to [https://jupyter-notebook.readthedocs.io/en/stable/](https://jupyter-notebook.readthedocs.io/en/stable/)